jpritikin/coach/content/docs/integration.md

 More often, we may enjoy full immersion in our daily activities (flow).

 {{< hint info >}}
-Plant sacraments are our highest ranking teacher because plants don't become egomaniacal.
+Plant (and fungi) sacraments are our highest ranking teacher because plants (and fungi) don't become egomaniacal.
 {{< /hint >}}

 ## References

 [^doblin1991]: Doblin, R. (1991).
-Pahnke’s “Good Friday experiment”: A long-term follow-up and methodological critique.
-Journal of Transpersonal Psychology, 23(1), 1-28.
+Pahnke’s “Good Friday experiment”: A long-term follow-up and methodological critique. *Journal of Transpersonal Psychology, 23*(1), 1-28.

-[^muraresku2020]: Muraresku, B. C. (2020).
-The Immortality Key: The Secret History of the Religion with No Name.
-St. Martin's Press.
+[^muraresku2020]: Muraresku, B. C. (2020). *The Immortality Key: The Secret History of the Religion with No Name.* St. Martin's Press.

-[^brown2016]: Brown, J. B., & Brown, J. M. (2016).
-The psychedelic gospels: The secret history of hallucinogens in Christianity.
-Simon and Schuster.
+[^brown2016]: Brown, J. B., & Brown, J. M. (2016). *The psychedelic gospels: The secret history of hallucinogens in Christianity.* Simon and Schuster.

-[^crowley2019]: Crowley, M., & Shulgin, A. (2019).
-Secret drugs of Buddhism: Psychedelic sacraments and the origins of the Vajrayana.
-Synergetic Press.
+[^crowley2019]: Crowley, M., & Shulgin, A. (2019). *Secret drugs of Buddhism: Psychedelic sacraments and the origins of the Vajrayana.* Synergetic Press.